hack-technicolor/hack-technicolor/docs/Upgrade.md

 ## Things to know

 Will root access be preserved?
-  - Well, that is the point of this guide, however we can't gusrantee root access preservation won't break in future firmwares.
+  - Well, that is the point of this guide, however we can't guarantee root access preservation won't break in future firmwares.

 On which bank will the new firmware be flashed?
   - The booted one, the currently installed firmware will be overwritten.
 Make sure it is listed in our [Repository](../Repository/) before overwriting!